 Preheat your grill and set it up for an indirect heat zone, which is where the chicken won't be directly over the flames.
 You can soak hardwood chips to use your grill as a smoker, or just go with the natural charcoal flavor for the meat.
 Then grill the chicken over indirect heat until it reaches an internal temperature of 165 degrees F.

-What to serve with smoked chicken
+What to serve with Traeger Spatchcock Chicken

 Smoked or grilled chicken goes well with any classic BBQ side dishes like macaroni salad, potato salad, or baked beans.
 This time around I tossed some sliced sweet potato discs in olive oil, then rubbed them with a BBQ seasoning and smoked them with the chicken, then served it all with grilled zucchini.